diegotorres03/web-components-repository/docs/lesson-2/section-1/steps.md

-Before we begin, lets start with a brand new `index.html` lets delete everything we added inside the `body` tag. your `index.html` should look like this:
+Before we begin, lets start with a brand new `index.html` lets delete everything we added inside the `body` tag.

+Your `index.html` should look like this:
 ```html
 <!DOCTYPE html>
 <html lang="en">